 Duty of Care

 First, it is necessary to establish that the at-fault party owed the victim a duty of care.
-That means that a person is required to take reasonable care while performing acts that could foreseeably harm others, such as driving or carrying out medical care.
+That means that a person is required to take reasonable care while performing acts that could foreseeably harm others, such as driving, carrying out medical care, or making their establishment reasonably safe for guests.

 Breach of Duty